Noddin-Robotmakers/Website/Innovation.md

 * **Fitting and Inclusive**: The _SkiChair_ _2.0_ is made to fit diverse people with special needs.
 * **Easy and Safe**:The _SkiChair_ _2.0_ enables people to move through snowy or icy terrain in an easier way, without slipping.

+### Design modifications
+Through two design itterations we have made several modifications to our design.
+* We added brakes on each side of the wheelchair that can be used to steer and stop.
+* We also discovered that we could use the brakes to push ourselves forward, which enabled us to maintain a more consistent and controlled speed.
+We're excited about these changes, and we believe that our design will be of great benefit to people with disabilities who wish to ski.
+### Prototyping and testing
 However, during the testing phase, we encountered a few issues that needed addressing.
-For instance, the wheelchair was accelerating too fast, which could be dangerous.
-Additionally, it was not maintaining enough momentum.
-We received feedback from Adaptive Sports and learned from it.
+* The wheelchair was accelerating too fast, which could be dangerous.
+* Additionally, it was not maintaining enough momentum.
+* We received feedback from Adaptive Sports and learned from it.

-We made several modifications to our design.
-We added brakes on each side of the wheelchair that can be used to steer and stop.
-We also discovered that we could use the brakes to push ourselves forward, which enabled us to maintain a more consistent and controlled speed.
-We're excited about these changes, and we believe that our design will be of great benefit to people with disabilities who wish to ski.
-We are currently using a 3D printer to print our model and test it.
+* We have used a 3D printer to print our model and test it.

 ## Materials / Tech / Production